 Wanna boost the above?
 Use the very simple Pair Up!
 Not only does it give stat boosts (which can get bigger if the two characters Support), but it also gives the chance for the second character to also attack, as well as negate a attack his/her partner might take.
 An S-ranked couple can potentially solo maps even on Lunatic difficulty.
 Losing one character is not even an issue when you get an obscenely overpowered character in return.

 The Mercenary starting skill Armsthrift, which allows you to use a weapon withoutexpending one of its uses when it activates.
 More importantly, it has a rather high activation rate: twice the Luck stat of the unit who's equipping Armsthrift.
-With Pair Up and/or sufficient grinding, it's possible to raise your Luck to 50—which means your weapons will never break.
+With Pair Up and/or sufficient grinding, it's possible to raise your Luck to 50—which means your weapons will never break, one of the units who can do this easily are Donnel!Owain or Morgan with the right stat buffs.
 All those legendary or expensive forged weapons and tomes which were Too Awesome to Use?
 Feel free to combine them with any of the above Game Breakers for even more unstoppable power.
 However, it's worth to note that Armsthrift only becomes genuinely broken when your Luck stat gets high enough.
 Before that, it's merely useful, but not game breaking by any means.
 This makes it awesome for postgame, but balanced during the main story.

 The skill Limit Breaker.
 It extends all skill caps by 10, and this makes wielding legendary weapons a breeze since all promoted characters that can get Armsthrift will have a luck stat of at least 50 with it equipped, and all SpotPass and DLC units can learn it.
 Other than that, it makes the character in question much more powerful and increases the likelihood of their skills activating.